Brown Rice Salad with Veggies

 We do love a side dish that brings deliciousness and visual appeal while being able to withstand a car trip.
 Even a bumpy car trip.
 And one that does all of this without breaking the bank.
-I think this entire brown rice salad, which serves 10, could be produced for about 6 bucks worth of ingredients.
-Not too shabby (and no need to share this piece of info with your guests).
+This entire brown rice salad, which serves 10, could be produced for about 10 bucks worth of ingredients.
+It sidles up nicely to anything from Grilled Chicken Kebabs with Vegetables to New York Strip Steak with Jalapeno Butter to Grilled Peaches with Burrata to Poached Salmon.

 This brown rice salad recipe is the vegetarian side dish you’re always looking for when you’re hosting a crowd or going to a potluck.